Rainfall Statistics for Wastewater Water Balance

 In this section we will examine the various monthly data options available to meet the different risk scenarios that one may encounter.
-Let's not be sidetracked by current government guidelines that appear to have ignored the statistical realities of using either monthly or daily timestep data.
+Let's not be sidetracked by current government guidelines that appear to have ignored the statistical realities of using either monthly or daily time-step modelling.
 Bear in mind, that any risk analysis is the understanding of both the probability of a failure and the consequences of that failure.
 Often financial costs will need to be considered as part of the overall assessment.
 In wastewater risk analysis, most of the risk will be in relation to a failing system manifesting itself in some human public health or environmental harm.
 Mostly the risk analysis will be for perceived risk.

 Let's look at the values in the row 'MEDIAN'.
 Each month shows the median value of the rainfall from the 159 years of data, and the 'ANNUAL' column shows the median annual total of recorded rainfall for the same 159 years.
 If you were to use the median data, as indicated in the NSW Guidelines, those are the values you would use in your monthly model, as set out in the 'MEDIAN' row.
-Unfortunately, when you 'SUM' those monthly totals you derive the value under 'SUM' column.
+Unfortunately, when you 'SUM' those monthly median values you derive the value under 'SUM' column.
 In the case of median, the sum of the monthly totals is 684 mm but the actual median annual total was 769 mm.
-The 'SUM' value of 684 mm is equivalent to the 30th percentile of the actual annual totals, meaning that instead of the rainfall occurring at the mid-point of all 159 readings (that's what mean means), this value of 684 mm is really only equivalent to the 30th percentile.
+The 'SUM' value of 684 mm is equivalent to the 30th percentile of the actual annual totals, meaning that instead of the rainfall occurring at the mid-point of all 159 readings (that's what median means), this value of 684 mm is really only equivalent to the 30th percentile.
 Therefore, 70% of all annual totals are greater than 684 mm (the summed median value), so you have just designed for a failure in seven out of every 10 years.
 The 'MEDIAN' monthly statistic presents a high risk factor that is less than ideal and in closely settled areas would be totally unacceptable.

 The alternative to such a high risk, as shown by choosing the 'median monthly values', is to choose some other statistic that reduces the failure of the water budget to more acceptable levels.
 A failure of five out of ten years is a better proposition and can be found using the 'AVERAGE' statistic.
 As shown in Table 4, the sum of the monthly averages is 784 mm whereas the average of the 159 years of annual rainfall totals is 788 mm.
 In overall terms, the AVERAGE values is equivalent to the 55th percentile - a failure of slightly less than five in every ten years.